-The decision here is to balance the environmental and human health impacts from this substances against the food safety benefits considering the alternatives.
-Overall the environmental and human health risks seem low and with a growing level of resistance to current antibacterial agents on this list, appear to offer unique and necessary food safety attributes.
-So far, no input has been received from industry on the need or non-need for this substance.
+The decision here is to balance the environmental and human health impacts from this substance against the food safety benefits, considering the alternatives.
+Overall the environmental and human health risks seem low, although there are questions about the disposal of the material in facilities that do not include wastewater treatment systems and the potential for silver ion resistant bacteria.
+With a growing level of resistance to current antibacterial agents on this list, SDC appears to offer unique and necessary food safety attributes, but there are questions as to exposure of workers to the material as well as reducing the efficacy of silver in the treatment of human health concerns.
+Comments received from packers of organic and non-organic leafy-green products stated the need for this substance to reliably meet sanitation levels.
+Additionally, they commented the increased safety and preference by sanitation workforce for this material over alternatives on the national list.

 Concerns have been raised about nanoparticles and this substance.
 The petitioner states "the product does not contain nano silver (Petition page 7).
-Additionally the technical review notes that nanoparticles could augment the efficacy of the SDC by increasing the concentration of silver - but that nanoparticles are not necessary for SDC as petitioned to be effective and alternative ways exist to increase silver concentration.
+Additionally, the technical review notes that nanoparticles could augment the efficacy of the SDC by increasing the concentration of silver - but that nanoparticles are not necessary for SDC as petitioned to be effective and alternative ways exist to increase silver concentration.
 (TR 109-121).